AlexEBean/react-i-ii-review/react-fundamentals.md

 Answer these on your own, then compare answers as a group

 1. What is React?
+      A JS library that focuses on making UI elements and has a virtual DOM

 2. What is create-react-app?
+      A tool for putting together a React app in one go

 3. What is Component Based Architecture?
+      A way to break up a larger project into smaller pieces of code

 4. What is JSX?
+      An extension of JS that's like a mix of HTML and JavaScript

 5. What is the virtual DOM?
+      A memory representation of the DOM that keeps in sync with the actual DOM

 6. What is unidirectional (one-way) data flow?
+      Data is passed from parent to children

 ### Understand

 Discuss these questions in pairs if you have a 4-person group

-7. Summarize what happens when you run `create-react-app my-app`
+7. Summarize what happens when you run `create-react-app my-app` A folder is created called 'my-app'

 8. Summarize the steps for forking and cloning a repo with an existing React app.
 How does this process differ from the process of creating a new React app on your laptop?

 9. Explain what this code does: